-FORM 1 STA ATEMI ENT OF 2019 Please print or type your name, mailing address, agency name, and position below FINAN CIAL I NTERES TS FOR OFFICE USE ONLY: LAST NAME - FIRST NAME - MID DLE NAME : MAILING ADDRESS : CITY: ZIP : COUNTY : NAME OF AGENCY : NAME OF OFFICE OR POSITION HELD OR SOUGHT : CHECK ONLY IF CANDIDATE E OR 🔲 NEW EM IPLOYEE OR A PPOINTEE DISCLOSURE PERIOD: THIS SECT ION MUST BE COMPLE TED THIS STATEMENT REFLECTS YOUR FINANCIAL INT ERESTS FOR CALENDAR YEAR R ENDING DEC CEMBER 31, 2019.
-MANNER OF CALCULATING FILERS HAVE THE OPTION OF FEWER CALCULATIONS, OR U JSING COMPARATIVE THRESHOLD S, WHICH ARE US SUALLY BASE (see instructions for further detai Is).
-CHECK THE ONE (PERCENTAGE) THRE · IE THRESHOLDS PART A - PRIMARY SOURCES OF report, write "none" or "n NAME OF SOURCE OF INCOME SOUR ADDR SCRIPTION OF THE SOURCE'S RINCIPAL BUSINESS ACTIVITY PART B - SECONDARY SOURCE S OF INCOME , and other sources of inco me to businesse s owned by the report ting person - See instructions] (If you have nothing to report, write "none" or "r n/a") NAME OF BUSINESS ENTITY NAME OF MAJOR SO OF BUSINESS' INC ADDRES OF SOURC PRINCIPAL BUSINESS ACTIVITY OF SOURCE buildings owned by the se porting porting See instructions! and Providential Contractions PART C REAL PROPERTY [Land, buildings owned by the reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") lines o e not limited to the space on the n this form.
-Attach additional , if necessary.
-FILING 6 INSTRUCTIONS for when here to file this form are d at the bottom of page 2. this fo UCTIONS on who must file rm and how to fill it out CE FORM 1 - Effective: January 1, 2020 Incorporated by reference in Rule 34-8 202(1), FA.0 、 (Continued on r overse side) begin on page 3.
-PAGE 1
+FORM 1 1 STATEN IENT OF 2020 Please print or type your name, mailing address, agency name, and position bei FIN.
+ANCIAL INTERES STS FOR OFFICE USE ONLY: LAST NAME FIRST NAME MIL MAILING ADDRESS : CITY : ZIP : COUNTY : NAME OF AGENCY : NAME OF OFFICE OR POSITION HELD OR SOUGH Τ: EW EMPLOYEE OF DISCLOSURE PERIOD: THIS S ECTION MUS ST BE COMPL ETED THIS STATEMENT REFLECTS YOUR FINANCIA AL INTERESTS FO OR CALENDAR YEA AR ENDING DE CEMBER 31, 2020.
+MANNER OF CALCULATIN R VALUES, WHICH REQUIRES FEWER CALCULATIONS, OR USING COMPAR ATIVE THRESHO LDS, WHICH ARE (USUALLY BASE ED ON PERCENTAGE VALUES (see instructions for further deta · E ONE YOU ARE THRESHOLDS USING (must check OR UE THRESHOLDS PART A PRIMARY SOURCES O · (If you have nothing to NAME OF SOURCE OF INCOME URCE'S DRESS ESCRIPTION OF THE SOURCE'S RINCIPAL BUSINESS ACTIVITY PART B - SECONDARY SOURCE S OF INCOME [Major customers, client (If you have nothing to s, and other sources sses owned by the repo orting person - Se e instructions] NAME OF NAME OF MA JOR SOURCES ADDRE OF SOUR PRINCIPAL BUSINESS ACTIVITY OF SOURCE PART C - REAL PROPERTY [Land, buildings owned by the reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") lines re not limited to the space on the on this form.
+Attach additional s, if necessary.
+G INSTRUCTIONS for when and w where to file this form are and at the bottom of page 2.
+INSTRUCTIONS on who must file this form and how to fill it out CE FORM 1 - Effective: January 1, 2021 (Continued on reverse cide) PAG CE FORM 1 - Effective: January 1, 2021 Incorporated by reference in Rule 34-8.202(1), F.A c.
+(Continued) on reverse side) PAGE 1